-Landfill Director Bob Bobeck submitted a plan of action to reduce excessive odor emitting from the Riverview Land Preserve after the facility received a second noncompliance violation.
+Landfill Director Bob Bobeck submitted a plan of action to reduce excessive odor emitting from the Riverview Land Preserve after the.

-Bobeck submitted the plan to reduce odor at a meeting with officials from the Land Resource Management Division and the Department of Environmental Quality for Wayne County.
+Bobeck submitted the at a meeting with officials from the Land Resource Management Division and the Department of Environmental Quality for Wayne County.

 Patrick Cullen, acting director of the Land Resource Management Division, asked Bobeck to submit the plan after receiving nearly 30 complaints regarding odor in March.